-Boost Mobile is owned by DISH and runs on Sprint's LTE network and the new T-Mobile network.
+Boost Mobile is owned by DISH and runs primarily on the new T-Mobile network with older plans still using Sprint's LTE.
 Boost Mobile is known for its solid values on data and one of the best plans available for people that need to roam in Mexico.
 Boost Mobile has a plan that will work for just about anyone, whether they need just 1GB of data or up to 35GB.
 Here's everything you need to know if Boost Mobile sounds like a good fit for you.

 Boost Mobile Buyer's Guide Expanding the network

-Sprint's network doesn't have the coverage of its competitors, and on its main service, it relies heavily on extended LTE from other carriers to fill in the gaps.
+Sprint's network doesn't have its competitors' coverage, and the defunct Sprint plans relied heavily on extended LTE from other carriers to fill in the gaps.
 This isn't available on Boost Mobile, so if you're used to Sprint's coverage, be sure to check out Boost Mobile's nationwide coverage map before signing up.
 If you are covered, you can expect a solid LTE service.

 Boost Mobile Buyer's Guide Boost's plans

-Boost Mobile plans start at just $35 per month for 3GB of data and unlimited calling and texting.
+Boost Mobile plans start at just $35 per month for 3GB of data and unlimited calling and texting on the older Sprint network.
 This plan also comes with 6GB of data if you're willing to sign up at Walmart.
 This can be upgraded to unlimited data with more speed and features going up.
 Unlimited starts at $50 per month, but with two lines, it's only $80 or $40 per line.
 This plan comes with 12GB of hotspot data.
 If you need more hotspot data, 30GB is available for $10 more per month.